AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 title: Adobe Commerce 2.4.3 Release Notes
 ---

-{{ site.data.var.ee }} 2.4.3 introduces enhancements to performance and security plus significant platform improvements.
+Adobe Commerce 2.4.3 introduces enhancements to performance and security plus significant platform improvements.
 Security enhancements include expansion of reCAPTCHA coverage and inclusion of built-in rate limiting.
 Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

 This release includes over 370 new fixes to core code and 33 security enhancements.
-All known issues identified in the {{ site.data.var.ee }} 2.4.2 release notes have been fixed in this release.
+All known issues identified in the Adobe Commerce 2.4.2 release notes have been fixed in this release.

-{:.bs-callout-info}
-Quarterly releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.3 contains minor backward-incompatible changes.
-To review minor backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
-(Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
-Not all releases introduce major BICs.)
+{{bics}}

-See [{{site.data.var.ee}} 2.4.2-p2 release notes]({{page.baseurl}}/release-notes/2-4-2-p2.html) for information about {{ site.data.var.ee }} 2.4.2-p2.
+See [Adobe Commerce 2.4.2-p2 release notes]({{page.baseurl}}/release-notes/2-4-2-p2.html) for information about Adobe Commerce 2.4.2-p2.

 ## Other release information

 Although code for these features is bundled with quarterly releases of the Magento core code, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

 ## Apply MC-43048__set_rate_limits__2.4.3.patch to address issue with API rate limiting

 This hotfix provides a solution for the issue where Web APIs cannot process requests that contain more than 20 items in an array.
-This issue affects deployments running {{ site.data.var.ce }} 2.4.3, {{ site.data.var.ee }} 2.4.3, or Magento 2.3.7-p1.
+This issue affects deployments running Magento Open Source 2.4.3, Adobe Commerce 2.4.3, or Magento 2.3.7-p1.
 Built-in rate limiting was added to these releases to prevent denial-of-service (DoS) attacks, and the default maximum was set to 20.
 This patch reverts the default limit to a higher value.
 If you suspect that your store is experiencing a DoS attack, Adobe recommends lowering the default input limits to a lower value to restrict the number of resources that can be requested.
 See the [Web API unable to process requests with more than 20 items in array](https://support.magento.com/hc/en-us/articles/4406893342093) Knowledge Base article.

 ## Apply AC-384__Fix_Incompatible_PHP_Method__2.4.3_ce.patch to address PHP fatal error on upgrade

-The following fatal error can occur during upgrade to {{ site.data.var.ee }} 2.4.3:
+The following fatal error can occur during upgrade to Adobe Commerce 2.4.3:

 ```terminal
 PHP Fatal error: Uncaught Error: Call to undefined function Magento\Framework\Filesystem\Directory\str_contains() in [...]/magento/vendor/magento/framework/Filesystem/Directory/DenyListPathValidator.php:74
 ```

-This error results from the use of the `str_contains` function, which is an PHP 8.x function. {{ site.data.var.ee }} 2.4.3 does not support PHP 8.x.
+This error results from the use of the `str_contains` function, which is an PHP 8.x function.
+Adobe Commerce 2.4.3 does not support PHP 8.x.
 This hotfix replaces this function with a supported PHP 7.x function.
-See the [{{site.data.var.ee}} upgrade 2.4.3, 2.3.7-p1 PHP Fatal error Hotfix](https://support.magento.com/hc/en-us/articles/4408021533069-Adobe-Commerce-upgrade-2-4-3-2-3-7-p1-PHP-Fatal-error-Hotfix) Knowledge Base article.
+See the [Adobe Commerce upgrade 2.4.3, 2.3.7-p1 PHP Fatal error Hotfix](https://support.magento.com/hc/en-us/articles/4408021533069-Adobe-Commerce-upgrade-2-4-3-2-3-7-p1-PHP-Fatal-error-Hotfix) Knowledge Base article.

 ## Apply `AC-3022.patch` to continue offering DHL as a shipping carrier